VisionEval/VisionEval-Docs/user_guide/01-A-getting-started.Rmd

 Anything you saved there (including outputs from running and exporting the test models) will be lost.
 Your regular runtime models directory will remain untouched.

+Here is an overview of the walkthrough files and what you will learn from each of them:

+-   `00-walkthrough.R` : Master list of walkthrough scripts (nothing specific to run here - it's just a script listing the other scripts)

+-   `01-install.R` : How to install various VisionEval model sample from the packaged examples

+-   `02-running.R` : Running (or re-running) a VisionEval model

+-   `03-extract.R` : Getting raw results (or a subset) from a VisionEval model

+-   `03A-advanced-export.R` : Exporting to other file formats (SQL or Excel)

+-   `04-scenarios.R` : Working with model scenarios - this is about running them,
+    not setting them up

+-   `05-queries.R` : How to run queries to generate summary metrics of model results (including sets of scenarios)